SumoLogic/sumologic-documentation/docs/integrations/databases/mysql.md

      gather_perf_events_statements = true
     ```
    * In the `[inputs.mysql.tags]` section:
-      * `environment` - Specify the deployment environment where the MySQL cluster identified by the value of `servers` resides.
+      * `environment`.
+Specify the deployment environment where the MySQL cluster identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `db_cluster` - Enter a name to uniquely identify the MySQL cluster.
+      * `db_cluster`.
+Enter a name to uniquely identify the MySQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
       * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
       * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
 :::note